jjlee42/northerlywind.github.io/_posts/2016-11-21-SfN-for-First-Timers.md

 * **Keep a back-up list.** In case the posters are busy or withdrawn, or maybe turn out to be less interesting than you anticipated, save a list of 5-10 others of secondary interests or friends if you get the time (which I did, frequently).

 * **Priority label your itinerary.** With the above said, it’s super useful (if you’re over-organised like me) to label your posters by priority (you can export your itinerary to google calendar!).
 Sounds like overkill but this gave me a quick way to see how many posters were essential per session and ration my time accordingly.
-Perhaps most importantly, it also let me (once) see which morning was worth missing by sleeping in after a late night..
+Perhaps most importantly, it also let me (once) see which morning I could give a miss after a late night..

 #### Things to pack you might not have packed
 * **Notebook and pen** Really, there were a lot of things I wrote down that I completely forgot I had looked at.